 - 1/4 teaspoon cayenne pepper

-- 1.5 cups vegetable or chicken broth water can also be substituted in a pinch!
+- 1.5 cups vegetable broth or chicken broth, or water in a pinch

 - 1 cup frozen corn

-- 3 cups cooked black beans drained and rinsed (or two cans)
+- 3 cups cooked black beans drained and rinsed (or two 15-oz. cans)

-- Optional: fixings for serving sour cream, shredded cheese, avocado, hot sauce, limes, etc.
+- sour cream, shredded cheese, avocado, hot sauce, limes, etc. optional (for serving)

-- In a large pot, saute the onion and bell pepper in olive oil over medium-high heat until browned (approximately 5 minutes).
+- In a large pot or deep skillet, sauté the diced onion and bell pepper in olive oil (1 tablespoon) over medium-high heat until softened and browned (about 5 minutes).

-- Add vegetable or chicken broth, stir, bring to a boil, and cover.
+- Add vegetable broth (1.5 cups), stir, and bring to a boil.

-- Turn heat to low and simmer for approximately 20 minutes, or until quinoa is cooked.
+- Turn heat to low and simmer covered for approximately 20 minutes, or until quinoa is cooked.

 - Stir in frozen corn (1 cup), black beans (3 cups), and fresh cilantro (1/2 cup); continue cooking on low heat until beans and corn are heated through (about 5 minutes).
 Taste and adjust seasoning as necessary.

-- Serve on it's own, or top with optional fixings in a bowl or in a wrap as a burrito.
+- Serve, and top with optional fixings in a bowl or in a wrap as a burrito if desired.